elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-formal-definition-of-a-limit-and-how-is-it-notated.md

 score: -1.0
 related_article1:
     id: 168332
-    title: >-
-        How do you calculate the instantaneous rate of change of a function at a given point?
+    title: How do you calculate the instantaneous rate of change of a function at a given point?
     subject: Mathematics
     url: /learn/mathematics/questions/how-do-you-calculate-the-instantaneous-rate-of-change-of-a-function-at-a-given-point
 related_article2:
     id: 168335
-    title: >-
-        What is the substitution rule in integration and when is it used?
+    title: What is the substitution rule in integration and when is it used?
     subject: Mathematics
     url: /learn/mathematics/questions/what-is-the-substitution-rule-in-integration-and-when-is-it-used
 related_article3:
-    id: 168334
+    id: 168335
-    title: >-
-        Explain the concept of a definite integral and its geometric interpretation.
+    title: What is the substitution rule in integration and when is it used?
     subject: Mathematics
-    url: /learn/mathematics/questions/explain-the-concept-of-a-definite-integral-and-its-geometric-interpretation
+    url: /learn/mathematics/questions/what-is-the-substitution-rule-in-integration-and-when-is-it-used
 related_article4:
     id: 168331
-    title: >-
-        What is the product rule for derivatives and how is it applied?
+    title: What is the product rule for derivatives and how is it applied?
     subject: Mathematics
     url: /learn/mathematics/questions/what-is-the-product-rule-for-derivatives-and-how-is-it-applied
 related_article5:
-    id: 168336
+    id: 168331
-    title: >-
-        How do you approximate the area under a curve using definite integrals?
+    title: What is the product rule for derivatives and how is it applied?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-approximate-the-area-under-a-curve-using-definite-integrals
+    url: /learn/mathematics/questions/what-is-the-product-rule-for-derivatives-and-how-is-it-applied
 ---

 &nbsp;